lbeder/slowkey/README.md

 Average iteration time: 2s 717ms
 ```

-Please note that salt must be `16` bytes long, therefore shorter/longer salts will be SHA512 hashed and then truncated to `16` bytes:
+Please note that salt must be `16` bytes long, therefore shorter/longer salts will be SHA512 hashed and then truncated into `16` bytes:

 In order to hide the output from prying eyes, we set both the background and foreground colors of text to black in a terminal, so that text becomes "hidden" because it blends into the background.
 However, in some terminals, highlighting this text with the cursor won't reveal it because the highlight color itself might be configured in a way that doesn't provide sufficient contrast against the black text.
 This occurs because terminals use default color sets for text, background, and highlights, which can vary based on the terminal and its settings.